 Travel Tip: The Marland Mansion is also in Ponca City and you can tour the historic home.
 I haven’t been to it yet, but I’ve heard that it’s impressive!
 Road trip, anyone?

 Marland held a competition for the statue design and Bryant Baker’s design won the most votes.
 The statue is 17 feet tall and weighs 12,000 pounds!
 If you add the base to the total height – it is 33 feet tall.
 It’s massive and very impressive, y’all!

 The pioneer mother bravely takes hold of her young son’s hand and leads him forward.
 I was very moved by the piece.
 I even bought a mini version of the statue in the gift shop to sit on my desk and I was devastated when it got broken when I moved 😦 I need to go back to the museum to visit again and get a new one!

 The museum features a wide array of items pertaining to women’s history in Oklahoma and the West.
-Unfortunately, I didn’t take a lot of photos when I was there in 2018… But I did take a photo of the bedstead!
+The two photos below show an 1865 bedstead where 9 children were born!

 The Pioneer Woman Museum is one that you definitely need to go see.
 I’m almost positive that you will leave this place inspired!